IsaacShelton/Adept-1.1/README.md

     // Get the size of the type 'BigType' and print it
     // NOTE: This will be different depending on the alignment of the type and
     //   depending on what the target system is.
 You can ensure a type is aligned to
-    //   one byte by specifing the 'packed' attribute length usize = sizeof BigType
+    //   one byte by specifing the 'packed' attribute like: "private packed type BigType { ... }" length usize = sizeof BigType
     println(cast int length)